anhdung2k1/contactless-checking/doc/user_guide.md

 CK Server is built on microservices architecture, which is obey loosely-coupling and singleton design rules.
 Scalable capability since the service handle its own feature.

 The CK Service implements CK Server for PaaS environments.
-CK Server provides two server services (Spring Boot and Flask frameworks) as two main back end for providing API endpoints that give capabilities for client web application (ReactJS) use to communicate with two server endpoints.
+CK Server provides two server services (Spring Boot and Flask frameworks) as two main back end for providing API endpoints that give capabilities for client application use to communicate with two server endpoints.

 The CK Service use camera gadget and other biologies devices to capture customer's identities who are registered to the system.
-The service uses web client as an admin dashboard system to manage the customer's datasets with two primary servers to process the request from web client.
+The service uses client as an admin dashboard system to manage the customer's datasets with two primary servers to process the request from client.

 In order to handle multiple users simultaneously, CK Service implements concurrency for dividing multiple threadings in order to split tasks based on user requests.